snovosel/first_rails_app/README.md

 # first_rails_app

-# project taken from The Odin Project to learn more about Ruby on Rails
+# project taken from The Odin Project to learn more about Ruby on Rails...